 Meetings at The Oberoi Rajvilas

-Rated amongst the leading resorts in the world, The Oberoi Rajvilas is an ideal venue for high level meetings and small conferences.
+Rated amongst the leading resorts in the world, The Oberoi Rajvilas is an ideal venue for senior level meetings, board meetings and small conferences.
 Located in 32 acres of beautiful gardens, pools and fountains, in the peaceful Rajasthani countryside, the hotel is an oasis of elegance and luxury.

-A well appointed boardroom, with a seating for 22 guests, and spacious conference room, with a seating of upto 72 guests* gives you flexible options to gain most out of your agenda.
-State-of-the-art equipment coupled with royal unobtrusive service by our efficient team ensure a memorable conference experience.
+A well appointed boardroom, with a seating for 22 guests, and spacious conference room, with a seating of upto 72 guests* gives you flexible options to make the most of your agenda.
+State-of-the-art equipment combined with royal unobtrusive service ensures a memorable conference experience.

 The hotel offers a range of activities to relax and recharge after your meetings.
 Rejuvenate yourself with a holistic treatment at the Oberoi Spa, get in touch with your inner self with a yoga session or go on a leisurely elephant safari through a rustic village.
 You can also play a game of tennis at our floodlit courts.